adambard/learnxinyminutes-docs/ansible.html.markdown

 [Read more](http://docs.ansible.com/ansible/latest/intro_dynamic_inventory.html)

 ### ansible profiling - callback
-It is ok that your playbook executes some time.
-Sometimes you may like to speed things up
+Playbook execution takes some time.
+It is OK.
+First make it run, then you may like to speed things up

 Since ansible 2.x there is bouilt-in callback for task execution profiling